Did you know just 10 minutes of physical activity a day can benefit your physical and mental health?

-Supported by National Lottery funding through a £233,766 grant from Sport England’s Active Ageing fund, a diverse range of organisations have come together to develop and launch the pilot which will run for 6 months from May 2019.
+Supported by National Lottery funding through a £233,766 grant from Sport England’s Active Ageing fund, a diverse range of organisations have come together to develop and launch the project.

-CHBN is one of only two radio stations in the UK participating in this pilot project.
+CHBN is one of only two radio stations in the UK who participated in this pilot project.

 10 Today has been designed by Terry Keen, an Anchor Hanover resident and fitness instructor who is 72 years old and Revitalyz.
 10 Today has been designed by older people, for older people – and is led by them, too.